markski1/snake/README.md

 ![Screenshot](https://github.com/markski1/snake/assets/22557859/5b57a424-0124-4a1f-bd09-a3dab60feef6)

 Usage: Control with WASD.
-Exit with ESC.
+Exit with 'o'.

 ### Windows:
 Builds and works perfectly.